 See it to believe it.
 Without a doubt the Virginia Marine Science Museum, ranked among the top 10 most-attended aquarium facilities in the country, is not-to-be- missed.
 It is the ultimate family field trip.
 The world-class facility features 800,000 gallons of aquariums and live animal habitats representative of Virginia’s coastal rivers to the Atlantic Ocean as well as a six-story-high ABC Family Channel IMAX® 3D Theater.
 Bonus points: The touch tanks are awesome and the interactive kiosks fun for all ages.
 Thinking while having fun, what could be better?

-Meet history or take a crabbing class.
-Kids and adults can scamper along the shoreline during a First Landing State Park crabbing class.
-Grab clothes that can get wet, some old shoes and scurry along the shoreline in classes led by park rangers.
-The park also offers night hikes, stargazing and nature hikes.
+Explore the outdoors.
+First Landing State Park is a lovely slice of wilderness right off the boardwalk which offers night hikes, stargazing and nature hikes.
 Ever wonder what the first settlers saw when they set foot on American soil?
 The park itself is the most-visited state park in Virginia and was the landing site of the first permanent English settlers in 1607 before they colonized Jamestown.
 Bonus points: If parent time away from charges is an option there are also camps that offer classes and fun-for-kids-only programs.
 Translated: free time for adults.

 Go dolphin spotting.
 Once the whales head north, dolphins take over the waters skimming and frolicking as if teasing boaters.
 Boats depart from the Virginia Beach Fishing Center at Rudee Inlet, not far from the Aquarium.
 Sighting dolphins is not a guarantee (they are not paid to appear), but guides share with passengers plenty of interesting information about the powerful yet friendly mammals of the sea.
 On board passengers engage in hands-on activities with marine mammal artifacts.

 Comb the other beach.
-False Cape State Park has more than 10 miles of non commercial beach, bordered by acres of dunes, marshland and woods.
+False Cape State Park has more than 10 miles of non-commercial beach, bordered by acres of dunes, marshland and woods.
 The pristine beach is populated by gulls, piping plovers, sandpipers and tiny crabs.
 It is easy to bike to the edge with older children or with tiny tots take the tram at Little Island City Park in Sandbridge.
-Bonus points: The tram, called “The Terra Gator” is departs Little Island City Park in Sandbridge daily during the warm season.
+Bonus points: The tram, called “The Terra Gator” is departs Little Island City Park in Sandbridge daily at 9:00am (returning at 1:00pm) during the warm season.
+Tickets are $8 per person.

 Location on the planet.
 Anchored in the southeastern corner of the state where Virginia meets the sea, Virginia Beach is four hours by car, southeast of Washington, D.C. and within a day’s drive or less from one-third of the U.S. population.
 Make it happen.
-Basically Virginia Beach offers a change of pace and plenty of options for customized family fun.
-Log on to the website and order a free vacation catalog or go paper-free with the online trip planner.
-To speak to a Virginia Beach vacation expert call toll-free 1-800-VA-BEACH (822-3224) or checkout www.visitvirginiabeach.com
+Virginia Beach offers a change of pace and plenty of options for customized family fun.
+Virginia Beach has crafted an itinerary for grandparents traveling with grandchildren, aptly titled It's All About the Grandkids.
+To ask a question call toll-free 1- 800-822-3224), head over to their Facebook page, catch them on Twitter (@VaBeachCVB) or checkout the big picture at www.visitvirginiabeach.com

 Family Vacation Planning Details